mikemag/MonkeyCAM/README.md

 MonkeyCAM currently depends on the following packages:

-* Currently, builds on Mac OSX 10.9.4 Mavericks with the system compiler, Apple LLVM version 5.1 (clang-503.0.40) (based on LLVM 3.4svn).
+* Mac build: Mac OSX 10.9.4 Mavericks with the system compiler, Apple LLVM version 5.1 (clang-503.0.40) (based on LLVM 3.4svn).
+* Windows build: Windows 8.1, MinGW with GCC 4.8.1.
 * CMake 3.0.0.
 See http://www.cmake.org/ or install via something like Ports.
 * Boost 1.55.0.
 See http://www.boost.org/ or install via something like Ports.
 * Clipper 5.1.6.
 See
   http://sourceforge.net/projects/polyclipping/.
 The CMake files assume this is installed in a sibling directory with the top-level MonkeyCAM directory, named clipper_ver5.1.6.
-* Up thru 953fe71b, GCC 4.8.1.
-See http://gcc.gnu.org/ or install via
-  something like Ports.
-I'll ressurect the GCC build once I start deploying on AWS.

 ## Contributing